-- partner legal advisors, to identify and solve legal challenges to interoperability.
-Corps and Division OSJAs should coordinate early and often with CLAMO in preparation for and execution of multinational exercises and operations to take advantage of available resources as well as to capture lessons learned. - 2-10.
+Corps and Division OSJAs should implement a robust training plan leading up to exercises and operations, ideally with participation from participating ally and partner legal advisors, to identify and solve legal challenges to interoperability Corps and Division OSJAs should coordinate early and often with CLAMO in preparation for and execution of multinational exercises and operations to take advantage of available resources as well as to capture lessons learned.

+2-8.
 Brigade Legal Section.
 Combat Training Center rotations are increasingly multinational in nature.
 Brigade Judge Advocates (BJA) are responsible for understanding their command's interoperability priorities, identifying legal challenges to that interoperability, and informing the operations planning process.
-BJAs should proactively seek to engage and exchange information with a legal advisor of the participating ally or partner forces to further legal interoperability and inform the operations planning process. - 2-11 When participating in a larger exercise or operations where the brigade is under the tactical command (TACOM) of an ally or partner higher headquarters, the BJA must understand the potential legal interoperability challenges across the WfFs to identify solutions and inform the operations planning process. - 2-12 BJAs should coordinate early and often with CLAMO in preparation for and execution of multinational exercises and operations to both take advantage of available resources as well as to capture lessons learned. - 2-13.
+BJAs should proactively seek to engage and exchange information with a legal advisor of the participating ally or partner forces to further legal interoperability and inform the operations planning process.

+When participating in a larger exercise or operations where the brigade is under the tactical command (TACOM) of an ally or partner higher headquarters, the BJA must understand the potential legal interoperability challenges across the WfFs to identify solutions and inform the operations planning process.

+BJAs should coordinate early and often with CLAMO in preparation for and execution of multinational exercises and operations to both take advantage of available resources as well as to capture lessons learned.

+- 2-9.
 JALS Personnel.
-Every JALS community member is individually responsible for ensuring all U.S. interoperable personnel are fully supported to the extent possible while in foreign formations and that foreign interoperable personnel in U.S. formations feel like they are part of our team, welcome, and supported. - 2-14.
-Mission Command Training Program-MCTP and Combat Training Centers (CTC).
+Every JALS community member is individually responsible for ensuring all U.S. interoperable personnel are fully supported to the extent possible while in foreign formations and that foreign interoperable personnel in U.S. formations feel like they are part of our team, welcome, and supported. - 2-10.
+Mission Command Training Program-MCTOP and Combat Training Centers (CTC).
 MCTP and CTC legal planners and Observer Coach/Trainers (OC/Ts) should work with their respective planning teams to ensure training exercise operations orders (OPORDs) and scenarios account for ally and partner participants and seek to incorporate legal interoperability.
-For example, if the exercise scenario is a North Atlantic Treaty Organization (NATO) operation, attention should be given to utilize NATO authorities and terminology throughout the OPORD and subsequent FRAGOs.
+For example, if the exercise scenario is a NATO operation, attention should be given to utilize NATO authorities and terminology throughout the OPORD and subsequent FRAGOs.
 Additionally, the exercise should include events that trigger challenges to legal interoperability such as ability to act in national self-defense, the use of certain munitions and captured persons transfers.

-MCTP and CTC legal planners and OC/Ts should engage and collaborate with the ASCC OSJA as required to facilitate information exchanges between the exercise's participating legal advisors (U.S., ally, and partner) prior to commencement of the exercise.
+MCTP and CTC legal planners and OC/Ts should engage and collaborate with the ASCC OSJA as required to facilitate information exchanges between the exercise's participating legal advisors (U.S., ally, and partner) prior commencement of the exercise.